rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 #### Neo4j credentials from environment variables

 It's possible to pass the Neo4j credentials to Linkurious directly from the environment.
-The environment variables have to be called:
+If you want to do so the environment variables must be called:

 - LINKURIOUS_NEO4J_USER
 - LINKURIOUS_NEO4J_PASSWORD